 Celebrating 31 Days of Love this January – because you can say I love You at any time of year and don’t have to “wait” for Valentine’s Day to make Valentine’s Cards or Valentine’s Gifts.
 We have a fabulous 62 bloggers sharing their love crafts this January.
 A great for you to explore and discover new blogs this New Year.
 Today we have Krissy of B-Inspired Mama.
 Kirssy shows us how to make a DIY Squishy Card for Valentines day.
 I know my kids will go potty over these.
-Lots more great Valentines Day Card ideas for you to browse here on Red Ted Art!
+Lots more great Valentines Card for Kids for you to browse here on Red Ted Art!

 Hi, I’m Krissy of B-Inspired Mama.
 I’m so excited to be here at Red Ted Art sharing in the 31 Days of Love.
 Don’t we all just need a little more love?!
 I know I’m always looking for more ways to be a better mama and show my kiddos a little more love.
 So I thought I’d make them a special “Squishy Heart” Kids Valentine Card with love, from Mama.
 Check it out…